commit-live-students/dsmp_pi_prework/README.md

 Welcome!
 Congratulations on your acceptance to GreyAtom's Data Science Program.
 We hope you are really excited!!
 We want you to get ready for the program and have a smooth experience.

-In this module we will take you through all the steps that you should complete before you attend first classroom session of the program.
+In this module we will take you through all the steps that you should complete before you start your program.

 ## Overview